bnolan/capt/index.md

 Capt has been under development since November '10, but it's still very alpha, expect things to be missing / broken.

+## Tutorial

+There is a [tutorial here](/tutorial.html), it's incomplete, feel free to clone the documentation [branch](https://github.com/bnolan/capt/tree/gh-pages) and send me push requests.

 ## Installation

 Installation requires [npm](http://npmjs.org/), then: